top of page

 • Less durable than gold or platinum, making it susceptible to scratches and dents

-• Requires more frequent cleaning and maintenance
+• Requires frequent cleaning and maintenance

 Silver pricing